fczuardi/pgsm2012/www/wp-content/plugins/jquery-colorbox/README.md

   I'll include new FAQs in newer versions.

 ## Changelog ##

+### 4.6 (2012-01-21) ###
+* NEW: Czech translation by David Weis
+* CHANGE: Update of the Slovak translation by B. Radenovich
+* CHANGE: update Colorbox version to 1.3.21
+* CHANGE: update jQuery version to 1.9.0 (if selected on settings page)

+### 4.5 (2012-11-03) ###
+* NEW: Bulgarian translation by Nikolay Zaynelov
+* BUGFIX: Zoom overlay does not break floating images any more
+* BUGFIX: add CSS class to WP galleries if "add to all" is selected and the gallery is outside of the text area of a post and page
+* CHANGE: update Colorbox version to 1.3.20.1
+* CHANGE: update jQuery version to 1.8.2 (if selected on settings page)

 ### 4.4.1 (2012-07-19) ###
 * BUGFIX: using colorbox-link works again